 “A really good guitar.”

 “Oh.
 Anyway, lad, very few people have this ability.
-I know it’s not what you wanted.
-Very few of us want this but since it was thrust upon us, it is our duty to fulfill this obligation.”
+I know it’s not what ye wanted.
+Very few of us want this but since it was thrust upon us, we must fulfill this obligation.”
 He pauses once again.
 “Do you like superheroes?”

 “I mean, I guess.
 I only really liked Spiderman.”